pass-culture/pass-culture-app-native/doc/installation/iOS.md

 - `bundle exec pod install` inside the folder `ios`
 - you may be asked to run `bundle exec pod repo update`

+If `bundle exec pod install` didn't work, check in Xcode -> Settings -> Locations if you have a Command line tools installed, then revalidate the Command line tools by clicking it.

 ### 🔥 Firebase setup

 You will need to add the `GoogleService-Info.plist` file in the `ios` directory.
 You can get a copy of the testing configuration one through the password manager, or directly through the Firebase console inside `Project Settings`.